AmberPerard/GOAP_Zombie_AI/README.md

 After the action is executed the effects on the world state will be that the AI doesn’t have a medkit anymore and it will not longer be low health.

-I have create a base action that all actions can inherit from.
+I have created a base action that all actions can inherit from.
 This will give the action a name and a set cost.
 This cost will become useful in the planner.

 ### World State

 The world states represents how the AI perceives the world.
 It is a set of Booleans that indicate certain conditions in the world.
-These what gives the preconditions to the actions.
+These give the preconditions to the actions.

 These are some of the states I have used to define the world state for the AI.